Lazy Luddite Log

 I was recently motivated to design my third online test by what struck me as overly simplistic discussions of class during recent elections of world significance.
 It seemed that too many were now reducing the concept of class to just differences in income.
 This then legitimized arguments that one can only have economic grievances if one is of markedly low income.
 Such thinking instantly clashed with my own observations and preferences.

 For most of my life I have fitted the description of a person of below-average income living in an urban area.
 This is a position I would much rather be in than the contrasting one of an average income person living in a depressed rural area.
-Infrastructure, services and personal networks are far more important to me than (say) affording a house in a hick-town.
+Infrastructure, services and personal networks are far more important than (say) affording a house in a hick-town.
 And yet many of my cohort summarily dismissed the concerns of rural voters in the context of the last US Presidential election because there existed urban voters of lower income.

 This got me thinking that it could be worthwhile to make an online test that expanded the notion of what makes us well-off.
 One possibility was to draw on the Weberian distinction between economic class and cultural status.
 I drafted some questions and then visited the website OKCupid (also known as HelloQuizzy).
 It was then that I discovered a problem.